KPH3802/Belly-Button-Biodiversity/README.md

 # Belly-Button-Biodiversity
-Building an interactive dashboard using HTML, Javascript, Python and Heroku
+Created an interactive dashboard to explore the Belly Button Biodiversity Data Set and completed an end-to-end analysis.
+Technologies used: HTML/CSS/Bootstrap, JavaScript Library Plotly, Python and Flask